FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

-The kernel description object has required input attribute literals and objects followed by optional attributes and completed with argument declarations.
+The kernel description object has required input attribute literals and objects followed by optional attributes and ends with argument declarations.
 The required section includes the number of pure input arguments and kernel label (\textit{KernelDECL}) to support virtual dispatching.
-The optional attributes for synchronizations, partitioning (\textit{i.e.}, sub-buffering) and meta-data includes: \textit{sort\_by}, \textit{group\_by}, and \textit{part\_by}.
-Figure \ref{Figure: KERNEL_DEF} also describes each synchronization and partitioning attribute and the associated constructions (see Table \ref{table: NBODY_CODE}).
-Partitioning is the ability for the FLASH frontend runtime to subdivide a single kernel across the non-coherent memory boundaries of multiple accelerators and merge results at the conclusion.
-Partitioning and synchronization with FLASH require kernel cooperation.
-Furthermore, FLASH defines a tag attribute that indicates whether a kernel is "searchable".
-The \textit{searchable} tag allows the FLASH frontend to search for available implementations at its discretion, as well as allowing the developers to completely bypass implementation details in terms of control flow.
-There are two types of search criteria, both of which require a match of the kernel name.
-There are two searchable strategies, \textit{Exact} and \textit{Fuzzy}. \textit{Exact} matches the kernel description argument types exactly; \textit{Fuzzy} will match data types with better precision; host and device pointers, non-pointer, and de-reference accordingly.
-Finally, the tail end of the parameter pack is the kernel argument.
 The arguments require strict ordering of read-only and read-write arguments within the kernel description structure.
 The write-only arguments are dynamic and are evaluated at the call site completing the invocation of a kernel.